Dental Crowns in Jensen Beach, FL

-Because a crown covers the entire structure of your tooth above the gum line, it can hold a damaged tooth together that might otherwise fracture.
+Because a tooth crown in Jensen Beach, FL covers the entire structure of your tooth above the gum line, it can hold a damaged tooth together that might otherwise fracture.
 A fractured tooth causes pain and will likely require an extraction, so we prefer to protect your tooth with the appropriate restoration, whenever possible.

 Retaining your natural teeth wherever possible is always the best bet for your oral health.
 Tooth loss can lead to a negative chain reaction, causing your bone to deteriorate and your remaining teeth to shift, which can ruin your bite.

 What problems do dental crowns fix?

 Since Dr. Wigley, your Jensen Beach, FL dentist, customizes your dental crown for your unique needs, we can use them in a variety of ways:

 - Strengthen a tooth that's too damaged for a filling

 - Protect a fractured tooth from further damage